How to convert PDFs/daily news/anything to ePUB/mobi for your eReader/Kindle

-(Note: The Language Hacking Guide has been converted to be read on all devices, using the techniques in this post.)
+(Note: The Fluent in 3 Months book has been converted to be read on all devices, using the techniques in this post.)

 Thanks to ditching dead trees and embracing 21st century technology I have been reading a lot more lately and really enjoying myself.